-Our principal exposure to credit risk is through receivables from the sale of our oil and natural gas production (approximately \$24.0 million as of December 31, 2021).
+Our principal exposure to credit risk is through receivables from the sale of our oil and natural gas production (approximately \$40.1 million as of December 31, 2022).
 We are subject to credit risk due to the concentration of our oil and natural gas receivables with our most significant customers.
 We do not require our customers to post collateral, and the inability of our significant customers to meet their obligations to us or their insolvency or liquidation may adversely affect our financial results.
-For the fiscal year 2021, sales to three customers, Phillips 66, NGL Crude and BP Energy represented 76%, 7% and 6%, respectively, of oil and natural gas revenues.
-As of December 31, 2021, Phillips 66 represented 75% of our accounts receivable, NGL Crude represented 8% of our accounts receivable and BP Energy represented 4% of our accounts receivable.
-Due to availability of other purchasers, we do not believe the loss of any single oil or natural gas customer would have a material adverse effect on our results of operations.
+For the year ended December 31, 2022, sales to three customers, Phillips, NGL Crude, and Enterprise represented 68%, 13% and 5%, respectively, of our oil, natural gas, and natural gas liquids revenues.
+As of December 31, 2022, Phillips represented 69% of our accounts receivable, NGL Crude represented 7% of our accounts receivable and Enterprise represented 10% of our accounts receivable.
+We believe that the loss of any of these customers would not materially impact our business because we could readily find other purchasers for our oil and natural gas.